-A formal attribution to a State organ under Art.
-4 ARSIWA would represent the most direct ascription of the alleged interference to a foreign State, as it would be possible to trace back the intervention and attribute it even if carried out ultra vires (i.e. beyond the responsibility assigned to said organ)34 and even in the case of de facto organs.
-E.g. a Report released in 2017 by the U.S. Central Intelligence Agency (CIA), Federal Bureau of Investigation (FBI), and the National Security Agency (NSA) under the auspices of the Office of the Director of National Intelligence (ODNI) analysed the "influence campaign" allegedly conducted by Russia in order to meddle in the 2016 U.S. Presidential election, and assessed that it was approved at the highest level of the Russian government.
-In particular, it denounced the participation of the main Russian intelligence service (the GRU), as well as the direct involvement of President Vladimir Putin who was attributed with having ordered said campaign35.
-In this case, the U.S. intelligence agencies have clearly attributed these activities to Russia, although they did not provide evidence in order to avoid identifying their sources, this allowing the (alleged) offending State to reject charges.
-However, attribution to a State organ may be, in practice, complex because often such activities are carried out by foreign secret services, and so are difficult to trace, and even when they are manifestly attributable to foreign State organs, their formal ascription to the foreign government concerned in terms of international responsibility is a further step which is not always taken by the target State 36.
-E.g. even though the Special Counsel Robert Mueller's Office identified Guccifer 2.0 as a Russian intelligence officer in the light of forensic determination, and indicted him for crimes related to the alleged hacking of the Democrats in 2016^{37} , the response by the U.S.
+A formal attribution to a state organ under art.
+4 of ARSIWA would represent the most direct ascription of the alleged interference to a foreign state, as it would be possible to trace back the intervention and attribute it, even if it was carried out ultra vires (i.e., beyond the responsibility assigned to said organ), [34] and even in the case of de facto organs.
+For example, a report released in 2017 by the Central Intelligence Agency, Federal Bureau of Investigation, and National Security Agency under the auspices of the Office of the Director of National Intelligence analyzed the "influence campaign" allegedly conducted by Russia in order to meddle in the 2016 U.S. presidential election and assessed that it was approved at the highest level of the Russian Government.
+In particular, the report denounced the participation of the main Russian intelligence service (the Main Directorate of the General Staff of the Armed Forces of the Russian Federation) as well as the direct involvement of President Vladimir Putin, who ordered said campaign, according to the report.
+[35] In this case, the U.S. intelligence agencies have clearly attributed these activities to Russia, although they did not provide evidence in order to avoid identifying their sources, thus allowing the (alleged) offending state to reject charges.

-authorities against the Russian government was limited, after some hesitations, to a mere public accusation which did not determine any consequence under the international law of responsibility.
+However, attribution to a state organ may be, in practice, complex because often such activities are carried out by foreign secret services, and so are difficult to trace.
+Even when they are manifestly attributable to foreign state organs, their formal ascription to the foreign government concerned in terms of international responsibility is a further step which is not always taken by the target state.[36]
+For example, even though Special Counsel Robert Mueller's office identified Guccifer 2.0 as a Russian intelligence officer in the light of forensic determination and indicted him for crimes related to the alleged hacking of the Democrats in 2016, [37] the response by U.S. authorities against the Russian Government was limited, after some hesitation, to a mere public accusation, which did not result in any consequence under the international law of responsibility.

-Very often, cyber election interference is carried out by non-state actors acting "on the instructions of, or under the direction or control of" 38 a foreign power to interfere with the target State's political system.
-E.g. it is the case of the Internet Research Agency (IRA), a Russian company allegedly linked to Moscow accused by the U.S. of having hired hundreds of 'trolls' to post fake news and socially divisive contents on social media as Facebook, Twitter and YouTube, and share them among millions of people 39.
-In cases like this, attribution to a foreign State under Art.
-8 ARSIWA lends itself to further and more complex problems.
-Indeed, if the concepts of 'instruction', 'direction' and 'control' are broadly meant to be understood as disjunctive40 therefore potentially broadening the scope attribution, the degree of control required in of attributing an act committed by non-state actors to a foreign State must be identified when the State in question "directed or controlled the specific operation", and "the conduct complained of was an integral part of that operation"41.
-Only in this case, it may amount to 'effective control' in the terms outlined by the ICJ in Nicaragua42.
+Very often, cyber election interference is carried out by non-state actors acting "on the instructions of, or under the direction or control of,"[38] a foreign power to interfere with the target state's political system-e.g., in the case of the Internet Research Agency (IRA), a Russian company allegedly linked to Moscow and accused by the U.S. of having hired hundreds of "trolls" to post fake news and socially divisive content on social media, such as Facebook, Twitter and YouTube, and share it among millions of people.
+[39] In cases like this, attribution to a foreign state under art.
+8 of ARSIWA lends itself to further and more complex problems.
+Indeed, if the concepts of "instruction," "direction," and "control" are broadly meant to be understood as disjunctive, [40] therefore potentially broadening the scope of attribution, the degree of control required in attributing an act committed by non-state actors to a foreign state must be identified when the state in question "directed or controlled the specific operation," and "the conduct complained of was an integral part of that operation."[41]
+Yet, in this case, it may amount to "effective control" in the terms outlined by the ICJ in Nicaragua^[42].